Counterinsurgency: ONSA, Military, Police, DSS, 20 Others Conduct Joint Simulation Exercise in Abuja - THISDAYLIVE

 Linus Aleke in Abuja

-The Office of the National Security Adviser (ONSA), in collaboration with the Nigerian military, the Nigeria Police Force (NPF), the Department of State Services (DSS), the National Emergency Management Agency (NEMA), and over 20 other emergency and response agencies of the Federal Government, Thursday conducted a crisis response simulation exercise, codenamed Rapid Response 2.
+The Office of the National Security Adviser (ONSA), in collaboration with the Nigerian military, the Nigeria Police Force (NPF), the Department of State Services (DSS), the National Emergency Management Agency (NEMA), and over 20 other emergency and response agencies of the federal government, yesterday conducted a crisis response simulation exercise, codenamed Rapid Response 2.

-ONSA noted that the annual simulation exercise, which took place at the Bola Ahmed Tinubu International Conference Centre in Abuja, is part of the Federal Government’s efforts to test the preparedness of the military, security, intelligence, emergency, and response agencies in effectively countering terrorism, insurgency, and other forms of violent extremism in the country.
+ONSA noted the annual simulation exercise, which took place yesterday at the Bola Ahmed Tinubu International Conference Centre in Abuja, is part of the federal government’s efforts to test the preparedness of the military, security, intelligence, emergency, and response agencies in effectively countering terrorism, insurgency, and other forms of violent extremism in the country.

 Stressing that in every crisis synergy matters, Admiral Nmoyem said the essence of the simulation exercise was to further strengthen synergy among response agencies in the fight against terrorism.

-The Director-General of the National Emergency Management Agency (NEMA), Mrs Zubaida Umar, stated that the exercise serves more as a coordination forum — not just a simulation exercise — enabling the relevant agencies present to understand the roles expected of them.
+The Director-General of the National Emergency Management Agency (NEMA), Mrs. Zubaida Umar, stated the exercise serves more as a coordination forum — not just a simulation exercise — enabling the relevant agencies present to understand the roles expected of them.

 She, however, pointed out that crowd control is always a challenge in crisis management.

-Umar further explained: “We saw this demonstrated, with bystanders and onlookers trying to take photographs.
+She further explained, “We saw this demonstrated, with bystanders and onlookers trying to take photographs.
 In the scenario, they had to be decontaminated because sometimes the attack could be chemical, and people may not realise that.
 Even gaining access to buildings during such incidents becomes difficult due to crowd control issues.”

 She advised that whenever a disaster occurs, members of the public should make way to enable responders to reach those in need of immediate assistance.